dbus-cxx/dbus-cxx/doc/building-from-source.md

 There are two tools provided with dbus-cxx:

 [dbus-cxx-xml2cpp](@ref xml2cpp) - this generates code based off of a DBus introspection file.
-  An adapter is created when you want to implement a server, while a proxy is created when you want to talk with a remote object
+  An adapter is created when you want to implement a service, while a proxy is created when you want to talk with a remote object

 dbus-cxx-introspect - print out the introspection XML for a specified service